SuperOfficeDocs/superoffice-docs/docs/database/tables/company-domain.md

 ---
-uid: table-company-domain
+uid: table-company_domain
-title: company\_domain table
+title: company_domain table
 description: This table contains web-domains associated with a certain cust_company entry. so.generated: true
 keywords:
   - "database"
   - "company_domain"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"